telefonicaid/fiware-orion/doc/manuals/admin/logs.md

 -   If **-logAppend** is not used, then the existing file is renamed, appending the text ".old" to its name.

+The `-logLevel` option allows to chose which error messages will be printed in the log:

+- NONE: no log at all
+- ERROR: only ERROR messages are logged
+- WARNING: WARNING and ERROR messages are logged
+- INFO: INFO, WARNING and ERROR messages are logged
+- DEBUG: DEBUG, INFO, WARNING and ERROR messages are logged

 When Orion runs in foreground (i.e. with the `-fg` [CLI argument](cli.md)), it also prints the same log traces (but in a simplified way) on the standard output.